vijaybirru/documentation/api/csg.rst

   #  }
   #}

-.. note:: If you have a multi server Scalr deployment, the ``csg[:enable] = true`` section should be added to the scalr-server-local.rb of the server that it will run on, not the scalr-server.rb
+.. note:: If you have a multi server Scalr deployment, the ``csg[:enable] = true`` section must be added to the scalr-server-local.rb of the server that it will run on, not the scalr-server.rb

 .. note:: |SCALR_SERVER_RB|